Peruvian Hairless Dog

 Although they don’t require any grooming, many experts recommend using a moisturising lotion to help keep the Incas skin clean and healthy.
 But opt for natural, organic options like olive oil, coconut oil, and baby lotion that DOES NOT contain lanolin.

-Behaviour of the Peruvian Hairless Dog
+More details about the Peruvian Hairless Dog

-Is the Peruvian Hairless Dog right for you?
+FCI classification of the Peruvian Hairless Dog

-The cost of buying a Peruvian Inca puppy will be between £400 to £600.
+The cost of buying a Peruvian Inca puppy will be between £1500 to £2500.
 Monthly costs will be between £50 to £80.

 Hairless.